 - Water consumption; consuming large quantities will assist in flushing oils and wastes from the system

-Cleansing twice per day after work, exercise or play is the first step.
-(Ask your Skin Spa therapist to match the correct cleanser for your skin type.)
+A. Cleansing twice per day after work, exercise or play is the first step.
+(Ask your Skin Spa therapist about the Deep Pore Cleanser for your skin type.)
 Carefully removing makeup, colognes and perfumes is vital to remove oils, dirt and airborne contaminants.
 Using luke warm water, pat dry your skin with a sterile soft face washer or sponge ensuring – often dirty – hair is away from your face and neck areas.